hoylen/dart-crypt/README.md

 # crypt

-One-way string hashing for salted passwords using the Unix crypt format.
+One-way string hashing for salted passwords using the **Unix crypt format**.

-This package implements the SHA-256 crypt hash and SHA-512 crypt hash, as specified by "[Unix crypt using SHA-256 and SHA-512][crypt-sha2]" (version: 0.6 2016-08-31).
+This package implements the SHA-256 crypt hash and SHA-512 crypt hash, as has been specified by "[Unix crypt using SHA-256 and SHA-512][crypt-sha2]" (version: 0.6 2016-08-31).

 ## Crypt format strings